unik-name/unikname-network-delegates-website/docs/delegates/6e14dbfefb7e8c67e6f98319d3802707c06e398e2d63bf791cf6302dbd4b7ad1/README.md

 website: https://cryptoms.fr
 ---

 ## Summary

 Hi, I'm Steve Despres, French 🇫🇷 developer based in Angers and co-founder of [CryptoMS](https://cryptoms.fr), an independant website about Blockchain and cryptocurrencies.

 I'm particularly interested in decentralized systems, digital identity and cybersecurity.
-That's why I support Unikname and UNS projects, being delegate of the network.
+That's why I support Unikname projects, being delegate of the network.

 Don't hesitate to support me as delegate (@SteveDsp) from your Unikname App, rewards could be shared.

 Feel free to contact me.

 ## Contributions

-- **[ 2020 ]** Delegate of UNS Network
+- **[ 2020 ]** Delegate of unikname Network